BashayerNouri/catch_me_if_you_can/05_making_the_game/04_python_2_input().md

 ﻿<br>

-Before jumping into our code and explaining what we are trying to build, you need to understand some concepts first.
+Before jumping into our code and explaining what we are trying to build next, you need to understand some concepts first.

 ---